shawnrivers/nogizaka-lib/README.md

 - `containers/`
   - > specific instances of templates that show what a UI looks like with real representative content in place
   - each actual page with data processing and side effects
-  - `reducers.ts` and `actions.ts` for each actual page also goes here
+  - `reducers.ts`, `actions.ts` and `selectors.ts` for each actual page also goes here
 - `stores/`
   - Initial settings for store
 - `utils/`
   - Functions which are used commonly across the app
 - `models/`
-  - Data types of JSON data from the API
+  - Global state type defination
 - `styles/`
   - Sass variables and templates